RandomSearch18/a-level-project/docs/readme.md

 - No integration with smartwatches
   - Native apps on Android can push turn-by-turn instructions to smartwatches, which can be very useful and convenient when navigating
   - There is no web API to achieve this functionality, so it would not be possible to implement this feature without building a native app

+To resolve this limitation, I would need to build a native Android app.
+This could be by adopting a cross-platform framework like React Native, or building an entirely separate frontend codebase for the mobile app.
+Since the routing engine is a standalone codebase, it won't need rewriting if integrated into a native app, which would slightly reduce the amount of work required to build a native app.

 ## Appendix